 Kim Lemmon has been a member of the Ohio’s Country Journal staff since 1999.
 She is currently the manager editor.
 This position requires her to position the advertisements and articles in each issue.
 She is also required to write a weekly blog and schedule advertisements on the website.

 Kim graduated from The Ohio State University in 1999 with a major in Agricultural Communications and a minor in Equine Science.
-Kim and her husband, Mark, reside in Morrow County.
+Kim and her husband, Mark, reside in Marion County.

 The Lemmons currently own several miniature horses.
 They also breed and raise a few pygmy goats each year.